Hack

 We use bats

-the required dependencies with the following.
-You also need a working
+You can install the required dependencies with the following.
+You also need a

 apt install bats-file bats-assert bats-support jq make git